cryoSENSE: Compressive Sensing Enables High-throughput Microscopy with Sparse and Generative Priors on the Protein Cryo-EM Image Manifold: Experimental Results

 \subsection{High-fidelity Reconstruction and Fundamental Acquisition Limits}

 We first benchmark cryoSENSE's ability to reconstruct cryo-EM images from highly compressed measurements on EMPIAR-10076.
 We evaluate both pixel-space masking, across five downsampling levels $K \in \{ 2, 4, 8, 16, 32\}$ and varying $C$, and Fourier-space masking, varying $C$.
-The compressed measurements used for all experiments were obtained without noise.
-In Appendix~\ref{appendix:add_expts}, we additionally repeat the reconstruction process under additive Gaussian noise and show that moderate ($\sigma^2 = 0.1$) noise minimally impacts reconstruction quality.
+The cryo-EM images from EMPIAR-10076 already contain experimental noise.
+For the main experiments, the compressed measurements are generated from these images without adding any additional measurement noise after applying the measurement operator.
+In the supplementary material, we additionally repeat the reconstruction process under additive Gaussian measurement noise and show that moderate ($\sigma^2 = 0.01$) noise minimally impacts reconstruction quality.
+We further provide a detailed discussion of the measurement noise model and evaluate noise robustness across different measurement SNR levels.

 Table~\ref{tab:real_space} details reconstruction performance with pixel-space masking.
 While LPIPS and SSIM both improve as expected with decreasing $C$, generative priors outperform sparse priors at higher compression factors.
 Notably, generative priors outperform sparse priors across all compression factors at $K=16$ and 32, which could be of separate interest when imaging using inexpensive detectors with lower pixel resolution achievable.
 When $K \leq 8$, sparse priors match or slightly outperform generative priors.
 We attribute this behavior to the influence of the learned generative prior, where its performance is constrained by the quality of the learned manifold $\mathcal{M}$.
 In contrast, sparsity prior-based methods are primarily limited by the information contained in $\mathbf{y}$.
 For reconstruction performance with Fourier-space masking (Table~\ref{tab:fourier_space}), sparse priors match or slightly outperform generative priors across all compression factors, suggesting that sparse priors are more suitable for Fourier-space masking and moderate compression, while generative priors are more suitable for pixel-space masking under extreme downsampling and compression.
 Taken together, these results demonstrate that faithful 2D cryo-EM image recovery is possible from highly compressed measurements.
 Defining an LPIPS of $\simeq$ 0.15 as an empirically acceptable threshold for image quality (which, as shown in the following sections, also enables high-fidelity downstream biological analyses), cryo-EM images can be compressed to a compression factor of $C=2.7$ in pixel-space masking and $C=2.5$ in Fourier-space masking.